Individual Members Exercising Oversight

 Major Issue: Whether less than a majority of House Oversight Committee members can enforce a document request under 5 U.S.C.
 2954 and obtain documents from the General Services Administration?

 Procedural Posture: On Aug, 14, 2018, D.C.
 District Judge Amit Mehta dismissed the lawsuit for lack of standing.
 The Members of Congress appealed.
 On Dec.
 29, 2020, a D.C.
 Circuit 3-judge panel reversed the district court and ruled, 2-1, that the Members of Congress did have standing to bring the suit in federal court.
-On Nov.
-2, 2022, GSA filed a petition requesting Supreme Court review, and briefing is now underway to determine if the Supreme Court will hear the appeal.
-This case would be the first to resolve the issue of whether members of Congress have standing to enforce a document request under 5 U.S.C.
+On Aug.
+8, 2022, the D.C.
+Circuit denied a motion to rehear the case en banc.
+On May 15, 2023, the Supreme Court granted a petition filed by GSA to review the D.C.
+Circuit decision.
+This case would have been the first to resolve the issue of whether members of Congress have standing to enforce a document request under 5.
+U.S.C.
 2954.
+On June 7, 2023, because they had received almost all requested documents from GSA, the House members filed a notice voluntarily dismissing the Supreme Court case.

 On Nov.
 2, 2017, 17 members of the House Oversight Committee filed suit in D.C. federal district court to compel the General Services Administration (GSA) to produce documents related to a 60-year lease allowing the Trump Organization to operate the Old Post Office building as the Trump International Hotel.
 D.C.
 District Judge Amit Mehta was assigned to Case No. 17-CV-02308.
 The Members of Congress filed a motion for summary judgment in their favor, while GSA filed a motion to dismiss.
 On Aug, 14, 2018, Judge Mehta dismissed the suit for lack of standing.
 Cummings v.
 Murphy, 321 F. Supp.
 92 (D.D.C.
 2018).
 The Members of Congress appealed.